BACK

 Population Changes and Demographics

 A changing population can also have implications for the housing market.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in Virginia, 2.7%, which is well below the national average.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in Virginia is 3.5%, which is still below the national average, though a slight increase from the previous year.
 This low unemployment rate suggests a healthy economy that is bound to help the housing market in the state.

 Likelihood of Virginia Housing Market Crash